LukasBuecherl/FLUENT-Website/content/authors/LandonTaylor/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Graduate Students
 ---

 Landon Taylor is a PhD student focusing on using inductive reasoning and property-directed reachability to analyze and verify correctness of probabilistic models, particularly Chemical Reaction Networks with rare events.